 We understand needing friends or family during times like this.
 We want to be there for you, too.
 Feel free to bring someone along.

 There are options available for people who need care even if they don’t have insurance.
 Her Health Women’s Center will provide you with a free pregnancy test.
-If it’s positive, we can perform an ultrasound and provide a pregnancy verification form that can be used for Medicaid application at Health and Human Services.
+If it’s positive, we may perform an ultrasound and provide a pregnancy verification form that can be used for Medicaid application at Health and Human Services.

 Her Health Women’s Center provides ultrasounds to verify pregnancy and determine how far along you are after a positive pregnancy test result here at the center.
 For those women who have already been to the doctor for a pregnancy test, ultrasounds will be determined on a case-by-case basis.
 You may still qualify for an ultrasound here after we have asked you a few questions.
 Just give us a call at 712-224-2000